dfielding14/SFunctor/README.md

 # Frontier Turbulence Structure-Function Analysis

-This repository contains a high-performance, GPU-free Python pipeline for computing anisotropic, angle–resolved structure functions (SFs) from 2-D slices of large 3-D MHD simulations run with Athena++.
+This repository contains a moderately high-performance Python pipeline for computing anisotropic, angle–resolved structure functions (SFs) from 2D slices of large 3D MHD simulations run with AthenaK.
+We use 2D slices so that we can make the most of the periodic boundary conditions by rolling the arrays, and so that we can do >2 point stencils with ease.

 Key features
 ------------